 Our Village police department patrols the roads keeping the Village a secure and protected place for the residents.
 The Department is New York State Accredited, one of only a handful in the State to attain that level of expertise.

 The Village residents enjoy five parks, Heritage, Lonergan, Centerville, Sleeth and Kennedy.
 For the children, in the spring, an Easter Egg Hunt opens the season at the Community Center and Centerville Park.
-Take a glance in Heritage Park during the spring, summer or fall and you may see a softball or baseball game, a flag football game, people enjoying a picnic, joggers on the path or sports enthusiasts playing tennis or basketball.
+Take a glance in Heritage Park during the spring, summer or fall and you may see a softball game, a flag football game, people enjoying a picnic, joggers on the path or sports enthusiasts playing tennis or basketball.
+On a year-round basis you will find participants of all ages playing disc golf at Heritage.
 During the summer at Lonergan Park you will hear weekly concerts and view people sitting in their lawn chairs listening to the fine music or dancing to the rhythm of the music.
 Lonergan Park is also home of the North Syracuse Little League baseball games.
 A large, youth camp program is held at Lonergan and Heritage Parks during the summer.
 Kennedy Park boasts a swimming pool with bath house, playground, volleyball court and picnic pavilion for everyone to enjoy.
 Sleeth Park offers scenic nature trails in a wooded area with an observation deck, bridge and benches.
 In the winter, residents turn to Centerville Park with their children where they have a grand time sliding down the hills.